International Consultation Workshop on Gwangju’s Low Carbon Development: Policy and Practice

 - shared experience and knowledge about low carbon city development.

-2. Comprehensive Review of Gwangju’s Low Carbon Strategies and Policies by Mr. Kim, Tae-Ho, Chief of Planning and Coordination Office, International Climate & Environment Center
+- Comprehensive Review of Gwangju’s Low Carbon Strategies and Policies (institutional setting, sectoral approaches) Mr. Kim, Tae-Ho, Chief of Planning and Coordination Office, International Climate & Environment Center

-3. GHG Reduction & Climate Environmental Assessment Modelling Project by Dr. Oh, Byoung Chull, Manager of Climate Change Response R&D Team, International Climate & Environment Center
+GHG Reduction & Climate Environmental Assessment Modelling Project Mr. Oh, Byoung Chull, Manager of Climate Change Response R&D Team, International Climate & Environment Center

-4. Carbon Management System by Ms. Kim, Ji-Yeon, Researcher, International Climate & Environment Center
+Carbon Management System Ms. Kim, Ji-Yeon, Researcher, International Climate & Environment Center